JustFineNeuro/neuroglm/README.md

-# Python code for Bayesian fitting of neural tuning curves using all types of regression models.
+# Python code for (fast and accurate) Bayesian fitting of neural tuning curves using all types of regression models.

 ## Overview
-This package is intended to ease the fitting of Generalized Additive Models.
+This package is intended to ease the fitting of Generalized Additive Models (GAM).

+Long gone are the days for needing cross-validation, when what we really require is model condfidence and uncertainty estimates in our models.

+This package aims to provide that in an easy to use format.
+The main hurdle for a user is clearly defining your design matrix.

 The code and optimization procedures are all written in Pyro and NumPryo, allowing efficient usage of Probabilitic programming language techniques.

+you have the options to use stochastic variational inference with different AutoGuides (Normal, multvariate, Laplace, Delta/MAP).

 ## Current Models